Discover HeyGen's journey to $1M ARR with product demonstration videos and video presentations. Explore our strategy and insights.

 Building the Product

-Our startup product approach focused on quick releases—a weekly schedule despite standard bi-weekly industry pace.
+Our startup product approach focused on quick releases—a weekly schedule despite the standard bi-weekly industry pace.
 This accelerated $1M ARR by prioritizing key improvements over peripheral fixes.

 Breaking things isn't a setback but an indicator of hitting PMF—a stimulating approach during early AI-Market-Fit.
 Our MySQL approach emphasizes real PMF moments over premature optimization.